peterkuma/ccbrowse/README.md

   * There is a layer called `geography`, which does not have any dimensions (it is a single GeoJSON file).
-This is because it holds information about countries and marine areas, which is common for all x-z tiles.
+This is because it holds information about countries and marine areas, which is common for all x–z tiles.

 The structure of the profile specification is as follows: